davidludington/halas_Mock_Schedule_aker/README.md

 # CSV Schedule builder
-- This project was initiated becasuse of my role as Fitness Supervisor Lead at my school's recreation center.
-One of my main roles as a Fitness Supervisor Lead is to build the schedule based on the avaliability indicated by the Fitness Supervisors at Halas.
-Because these are all studednt held positions, the schedule must be built each semester aroud their class schedules and givin avalibily.
-Since the schedule frequently rebuilt, I saw a need for a tool to automate this task and thus make my role as FS lead more accurate and streamiled
+- This project was initiated because of my role as Fitness Supervisor Lead at my school's recreation center.
+One of my main roles as a Fitness Supervisor Lead is to build the schedule based on the availability indicated by the Fitness Supervisors at Halas.
+Because these are all student-held positions, the schedule must be built each semester around their class schedules and given availability.
+Since the schedule is frequently rebuilt, I saw a need for a tool to automate this task and thus make my role as FS lead more accurate and streamlined

 ## how to use
 - change line 4 to match the exact name of you csv file